deeppavlov/DeepPavlov/docs/components/ner.rst

 possible to start from as few as 10 sentences containing entities of interest.

 The data for training this model should be collected the following way.
-Given a collection of `N` sentences without markup, sequentially markup sentences until the total number of sentences with entity of interest become become equal `K`.
+Given a collection of `N` sentences without markup, sequentially markup sentences until the total number of sentences with entity of interest become equal `K`.
 During the training both sentences with and without markup are used.